 - Eligibility.
-Flowers or fruit baskets may be sent to the following people who have an illness or suffer an injury that meet the listed criteria.
+Flowers or fruit baskets may be sent to the following people who have an illness or suffer an injury that meet the listed criteria. - o Employee - o Spouse - Child - o Parent - Criteria.

-- Employee

-- Spouse

-- Child

-- Parent

-- Criteria.
 The qualifying/eligible person may receive flowers or a fruit basket when treated for a serious illness or injury that requires overnight hospitalization.
 The intent of this is to respond to serious illnesses or injuries and not routine hospital visits or procedures.